-The amendments referred to in (C), (F), (I) and (K) above have been made to reflect the replacement of the references to "Pricing Supplement" with references to "Final Terms for Exempt Securities".
-The incorporation by reference referred to in (G) above has been made to update the disclosure for BNPP.
-The amendments referred to in (D) and (L) above have been made to reflect the updated BNPP disclosure referred to in (G) above.
-The amendments referred to in (D) above have also been made to update the risk factors relating to BNPP.
 The incorporation of the documents referred to in (A) above has been included to update the BNPP disclosure.
-The incorporation by reference referred to in (G) above has been made to reflect the unaudited consolidated financial statements for the year ended 31 December 2020.
-The amendments referred to in (L) above have been made to (i) update the table of Capitalization and Medium and Long Term Debt Indebtedness Over One Year of BNPP and the BNP Paribas Group, and (ii) include a declaration concerning the unaudited annual results of BNP Paribas for the year ending 31 December 2020 and the unaudited fourth quarter results of BNP Paribas for the quarter ended 31 December 2020.
-The amendments referred to in (E) above have been made to reflect changes to the way in which the Calculation Agent will determine the AER Rate if such rate is not available (other than as a consequence of the discontinuation of such rate).
-The amendments referred to in (B), (C), (H), (I) and (J) above have been made to amend legislative references and reflect the application of legislation in the United Kingdom following the end of the Brexit transition period.
+The amendments referred to in (E) above have been made to update the risk factors relating to BNPP.
+The incorporation by reference referred to in (H) above has been made to update the BNPP disclosure.
+The amendments referred to in (M) above have been made to (i) update the table of Capitalization and Medium and Long Term Debt Indebtedness Over One Year of BNPP and the BNP Paribas Group and (ii) reflect the updated disclosure referred to in (H) above.
+The amendments referred to in (G) above have been made to reflect the updated disclosure referred to in (H) above.
+The amendments referred to in (F) and (K) above have been made to reflect changes to the way in which the Calculation Agent will determine an Underlying Reference Rate if such rate is not available (other than as a consequence of the discontinuation of such rate).
+The amendments referred to in (B), (C), (D), (I), (J), (L) and (N) above have been made to amend legislative references and reflect the application of legislation in the United Kingdom following the end of the Brexit transition period.

-In accordance with Article 23(2) of the Prospectus Regulation, in the case of an offer of W&C Securities to the public, investors who have already agreed to purchase or subscribe for W&C Securities issued under the Programme before this Third Supplement is published and which are affected by the amendments made in this Third Supplement, have the right, exercisable before the end of the period of two working days beginning with the working day after the date of publication of this Third Supplement to withdraw their acceptances.
-This right to withdraw shall expire by close of business on 5 March 2021.
-Investors can exercise their right to withdraw their acceptances by contacting the person from whom any such investor has agreed to purchase or subscribe for such W&C Securities before the above deadline.
+In accordance with Article 23(2) of the Prospectus Regulation, in the case of an offer of Securities to the public, investors who have already agreed to purchase or subscribe for Securities issued under the Programme before this Fifth Supplement is published and which are affected by the amendments made in this Fifth Supplement, have the right, exercisable before the end of the period of three working days beginning with the working day after the date of publication of this Fifth Supplement to withdraw their acceptances.
+This right to withdraw shall expire by close of business on 6 April 2021.
+Investors can exercise their right to withdraw their acceptances by contacting the person from whom any such investor has agreed to purchase or subscribe for such Securities before the above deadline.